seamapi/docs/docs/device-guides/get-started-with-minut-sensors.md

 ## Overview

+Seam provides a universal API to connect and control many brands of devices such as smart locks, thermostats, and sensors.
+This guide provides a rapid introduction to connecting and controlling your [Minut](https://www.seam.co/manufacturers/minut) sensors using the Seam API.
+To learn more about other brands of devices supported by Seam, head over to our [integration page](https://www.seam.co/supported-devices-and-systems).

 ## 1. Install Seam SDK

 Seam provides client libraries for many languages such as Javascript, Python, Ruby, and PHP, as well as a Postman collection and [OpenAPI](https://connect.getseam.com/openapi.json) spec.